dliu27/YoutubeToMp3/README.md

 # YoutubeToMp3
-Full-stack app to convert and download Youtube videos to MP3 using React, Python, and Flask
+Full-stack app to convert and download Youtube videos to MP3 using React, Python, and Flask.

+Useful open source alternative for those who don't want ads/viruses when trying to download from a sketchy site.

 ## UML
 ![test drawio (2)](https://github.com/dliu27/YoutubeToMp3/assets/48995019/0e53e133-2f4e-4a18-85f0-4571514ba395)